retooth2/xenharmlib/doc/index.rst

 Features
 ---------------

 Xenharmlib is an ongoing project.
-New features will come in by time and feature requests are welcome.
+New features will come in over time and feature requests are welcome.

 So far it supports the following:

 * Equal division tunings (e.g. Western, Modern Arabic, Bohlen-Pierce)
-* Analysis of intervals, scales and their relations to one another
+* Analysis of intervals, scales, and their relations to one another
 * Group theoretical analysis (integer pitches, pitch classes, etc)
 * Up/Down Notation (a superset of Western accidental notation)
 * Building blocks for custom notations